Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/drivers.md

 ### Requests

 - **KFR.1.** The DPC shall provide one-side participants (e.g., data providers) with the ability to request data-related actions from other participants (e.g., data consumers).
+Requests are a special type of notification that requires action from the recipient.

 ### Notifications

+- **KFR.2.** The DPC shall provide participants with the ability to send data-related notifications to other participants, where these notifications may or may not require action from the recipient.
-- **KFR.2.** When a request (see KFR.1) is triggered, the DPC shall notify the concerned party.
+- **KFR.3.** When a request (see KFR.1) is triggered, the DPC shall notify the concerned party.
-- **KFR.3.** When a user acts upon a notification that requires a response, the DSC shall notify the party who triggered the notification.
+- **KFR.4.** When a user acts upon a notification that requires a response, the DSC shall notify the party who triggered the notification.

 ### Grants

-- **KFR.4.** The DPC shall provide data providers with the ability to manage (i.e., view, grant, decline, and revoke) their data-related grants.
+- **KFR.5.** The DPC shall provide data providers with the ability to manage (i.e., view, grant, decline, and revoke) their data-related grants.

 ### Logs

-- **KFR.5.** The DPC shall log all notifications and grant-related actions that occur in the DPC.
+- **KFR.6.** The DPC shall log all notifications and grant-related actions that occur in the DPC.
-- **KFR.5.** The DPC shall provide the users with the ability to know that their data has been sent to data consumers via the platform.
+- **KFR.7.** The DPC shall provide the users with the ability to know that their data has been sent to data consumers via the platform.

 ## Quality requirements